devfoo-one/Scroll_pHAT_HD-onAcid/README.md

 sudo python3 rpi_neopixel_simpletest.py
 ```

-(After closing the script, the LED´s stay on.)
+(After closing the script, the LEDs stay on.)